 CRISPR genome editing uses easily designed, modular biological tools to make DNA changes in living cells.
 CRISPR systems occasionally edit unintended genomic sites, known as off-target editing, which may lead to harmful effects on cellular function.
 In response to this challenge, Caribou has developed chRDNAs (pronounced “chardonnays”) that direct substantially more precise genome editing to provide substantial advantages in genome editing specificity and efficiency to enhance persistence and drive clinical durability in multiple malignancies.

-CB-010, Caribou’s lead allogeneic CAR-T cell program, targets CD19 and is being evaluated in a Phase 1 clinical trial for patients with relapsed/refractory B cell non-Hodgkin lymphoma (NCT04637763).
+CB-010, Caribou’s lead allogeneic CAR-T cell program, targets CD19 and is being evaluated in a Phase 1 clinical trial expansion cohort for second-line patients with large B cell lymphoma (LBCL).
+(NCT04637763).
 It is the first clinical-stage allogeneic CAR-T cell therapy in which PD-1 was genetically disrupted in the CAR-T genome, leading to more durable anti-tumor activity in pre-clinical studies.

 For more information about Caribou, visit www.cariboubio.com.

 - October 18, 2023 - announced clearance of its IND application from the FDA for CB-012, an allogeneic anti-CLL-1 CAR-T cell therapy, being developed for patients with relapsed or refractory acute myeloid leukemia (r/r AML).

 - July 13, 2023 - announced positive clinical data from dose escalation of CB-010 ANTLER Phase 1 trial in r/r B-NHL

 - July 6, 2023 - announced $25M equity investment by Pfizer to advance clinical development of CB-011